carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 value as the number of random points increases.
 But as the number of points increases, creating the variables `x`, `y`, and `radii` requires more time and more memory.
-Eventuially, the memory required may exceed what's available on our local laptop or desktop, or the time required may be too long to meet a deadline.
+Eventually, the memory required may exceed what's available on our local laptop or desktop, or the time required may be too long to meet a deadline.
 So we'd like to take some measurements of how much memory and time the script requires, and later take the same measurements after creating a parallel